-As founder and director of Somanaut Dance, her choreography has been presented in Philadelphia, New York, Georgia, Delaware, Canada, and the UK.
-She has performed for many independent choreographers in Philadelphia, including Eun Jung Choi (DaDa Dance), Katherine Keifer Stark (The Naked Stark), Ellie Goudie-Averill (Stone Depot Dance Lab), Colleen Hooper Performance Projects, Michael T. Roberts, Danielle Greene, Meredith Steinberg, Venus Dance Company, and others, and was a performing member and rehearsal director for INVISIBLE RIVER.
-Weber was an Artist-in-Residence at Mascher Space Co-op, and her work has been supported by Dance USA, Dance/UP, the World Dance Alliance Americas, Decoda, C-DaRE, Temple University's Boyer College of Music and Dance, Mascher Space Co-Op, The Iron Factory, Women In Motion, Coventry University's Centre for Global Engagement, the Rebecca Skelton Fund, and the Pew Center for Arts and Heritage.
+As founder and director of Somanaut Dance, her choreography has been presented in Philadelphia, New York, Georgia, Delaware, Canada, the UK, and New Zealand.
+She has performed for many independent choreographers, including Eun Jung Choi (DaDa Dance), Katherine Keifer Stark (The Naked Stark), Ellie Goudie-Averill (Stone Depot Dance Lab), Colleen Hooper Performance Projects, Michael T. Roberts, Danielle Greene, Meredith Steinberg, Venus Dance Company, and others, and was a performing member and rehearsal director for INVISIBLE RIVER.
+Weber was an Artist-in-Residence at Mascher Space Co-op, and her work has been supported by Creative New Zealand, Dance USA, Dance/UP, the World Dance Alliance Americas, Decoda, C-DaRE, Temple University's Boyer College of Music and Dance, Mascher Space Co-Op, The Iron Factory, Women In Motion, Coventry University's Centre for Global Engagement, the Rebecca Skelton Fund, and the Pew Center for Arts and Heritage.

-Her research has been published in the Journal of Dance and Somatic Practices; Dance, Movement and Spiritualities; and the anthology, Dance, Somatics and Spiritualities: Contemporary Sacred Narratives, for which she served as co-editor.
-Her in-press publications include chapters in Multimodal Perspectives in Performing Arts (Routledge) and Dance and the Quality of Life (Springer).
-She is a co-director for Project Trans(m)it, an Associate Editor for the journal Dance, Movement, and Spiritualities, and Communications Director, Social Media Manager, Editorial Board Member, editor, and writer/critic at thINKingDANCE.net.
+Her research has been published widely in peer-reviewed journals and anthologies--including but not limited to research published in IEEEVR; Research in Dance Education; Body, Space, and Tehnology; the Journal of Dance and Somatic Practices; Dance, Movement and Spiritualities; and the anthology, Dance, Somatics and Spiritualities: Contemporary Sacred Narratives, for which she served as co-editor.
+She is a co-director for Project Trans(m)it, an Associate Editor for the journal Dance, Movement, and Spiritualities, board member at Carolina Dancer Wellness, and former Communications Director, Social Media Manager, Editorial Board Member, editor, and writer/critic at thINKingDANCE.net.